Context, Judgement, Deduction: Plain dependent type theory

 which are related as discussed in \Cref{ctxextdavero}.
 Such a policy is the symptom of a shift in perspective: on the upper path, one travels along the pullback diagram above, therefore the context which one lands on is $\Gamma.A$; on the lower, one is concerned with the ``original'' context of $A$, therefore getting to $\Gamma$.
 They are related, as we have thoroughly discussed, by $\delta_A$.
-Notice that the lower path, being a composition of fibrations, is a fibration as well.
-Since such a classifier will play an important role in a later discussion, we name it, \end{rem}
+Notice that the lower path, being a composition of fibrations, is a fibration as well. \end{proof} Since the classifier in the lower part of the diagram in \ref{ciccino} will play an important role in a later discussion, we name it,

+In \cite[Prop.
+2.2]{awodey_2018} there is the construction of a presheaf $P(\uu)$, with $P$ a polynomial functor, classifying the same nested judgement as $\uu.\Delta\uu$.
+The polynomial is defined as follows

+meaning the pullback along the terminal presheaf morphism from $\dot{U}$, followed by the right adjoint to pullback along $p$, followed by composition with the terminal from $U$.
+We apologize for the ambiguous notation ($-^*$, $\Pi$, $\Sigma$), but we promise this will only be used in the current section.